microsoft/playwright/docs/src/merge-report-js.md

 ### Copying blob reports

 On each machine that is running tests we'll get a blob report under `blob-report` directory.
 Once all shards finish, contents of all `blob-report` directories should be copied into a single directory.
 All files inside `blob-report` directory have unique names, so don't worry about possible name collisions when copying the files.

 ### Creating combined report

 Once all blob report files have been copied into a directory we can call `npx playwright merge-reports` which will combine the data and create any report you like.
-Assuming that you copied all blob reports into `all-blob-reports` directory, you can create an html report like this:
+Assuming that you copied all blob reports into `all-blob-reports` directory, you can create an HTML report like this:

 ```sh
 npx playwright merge-reports path/to/all-blob-reports --reporter html
 ```
-This command will put a combined html report inside the `playwright-report` directory.
-Then you can upload the html report to your artifact storage or publish it somewhere.
+This command will put a combined HTML report inside the `playwright-report` directory.
+Then you can upload the HTML report to your artifact storage or publish it somewhere.